library(janitor)

 install.packages("janitor")

 Now that the packages are installed, they need to be loaded.
-As that package installation step only needs to be done once per computer, that code can be commented out so that it is not accidentally run, or even just removed.
+As that package installation step only needs to be done once per computer, that code should be commented out so that it is not accidentally run, or even just removed.
 Additionally, we can remove the message that printed when we installed the packages (Figure 2.3 (e)).

 #### Workspace setup ####